shawngraham/5706a-f24/schedule.md

 (also: some multi-modal AI models might be quite good at transcribing images... or they might just make shit up.
 We ought to investigate a bit.)

+---

 ## Meeting 8.
 Research Management: Reference Managers, Personal Knowledge Management Apps, Open Research

 This week's theme is a little less-cohesive than usual, but stay with me here.

-So What if we made our research data itself available?
+Ask yourself: has your research to date been _sustainable_ or _reproducible_ or _replicable_?
+What do these terms mean, for us?
+Why should historians care about this sort of thing?

 There are two kinds of 'research data' that we could make available.
 There are our primary materials (and all of their related annotations and mark-up).
 There are our thoughts on the secondary materials we read to contextualize those primary materials.

 **To Read**